 - a transaction is between people whose relationships the law recognises as giving rise to risk of undue influence, for example, doctor and patient, parent and child;

 - a person with a disability gains much less than they give in a transaction with a person in whom the person with a disability has great trust and confidence, for example, if a person with a disability gives their television to a house-parent whom the person with a disability depends on for advice.

 Where this presumption of undue influence arises, it is then up to the person without a disability to prove that the person with a disability made an informed and independent decision to enter the transaction.
 If the person with a disability received independent advice, this would be easier to prove.

 Consumer Protection Legislation

 The Competition and Consumer Act 2010 applies to all those who provide goods or services.
-A person who believes that they have been the victim of misrepresentation or unconscionable conduct should seek legal aid or contact a community legal service.
+A person who believes that they or a person in their care, or for who they have concern have been the victim of misrepresentation or unconscionable conduct should seek legal aid or contact a community legal service.